Oracle SQL (Genius Series Book 21)

 Answer – Can you Place the ON Clauses at the End?

-The 5-Table Join – Logical Insurance Model
+The Five-Table Join – Logical Insurance Model

 Quiz – Write a Five Table Join Using ANSI Syntax